 1. Dance Party!

-Dance parties can help individuals with autism learn how to listen to rhythm, count, and develop their physical coordination by playing their favorite music and moving!
+Dance parties can help individuals with autism learn how to listen to rhythm, count, and develop their physical coordination by playing their favorite music and moving.
 It’s also a great way to let off steam or channel frustration if the individual is having a difficult day.
-This is an activity that works with just a supervisor and the individual, or as a group activity depending on the individuals involved and if they respond better in solitude or with others.
+This activity works one-to-one or as a group depending on individual needs.

 2. Use Bubble Tubes in Sensory Activities for Autism

-Bubble tubes are more than just decorative!
-From their gentle vibrations to bubbling sounds, bubbles are extremely calming and soothing for those with autism and there are a number of ways to involve bubbles in activities that will engage and stimulate the mind.
+Bubble tubes are more than just decorative.
+From their gentle vibrations to bubbling sounds, bubbles are extremely calming and soothing for those with autism.

-Although we would recommend using a bubble tube in a sensory room to benefit from the general environment, you can always use a Portable LED Bubble Tube if you are traveling or somewhere that doesn’t have a sensory room.
+Although we recommend using a bubble tube in a sensory room, you can use a Portable LED Bubble Tube while traveling.

 3. Artsy Sensory Activities for Autism